CelestialArtistry/NeoTenet/docs/CONTRIBUTING.md

 7. **Make your changes**
    - Commonly, modify code using mixins.
 See examples in `src/org/celestial_artistry/neotenet/mixin`
-   - If you want to add public fields and static methods from CraftBukkit, or other things that mixins cannot do, modify the patched Minecraft sources in `projects/neotenet/src/main/java` as needed
+   - If you want to add fields and static methods from CraftBukkit, or other things that mixins cannot do, modify the patched Minecraft sources in `projects/neotenet/src/main/java` as needed
    - The unmodified sources are available in `projects/base/src/main/java` for your reference
    - ⚠️ Do not modify the base sources